 A participatory role-playing game shows the advantages of multi-player collaboration

 In Indonesia, the role-playing game ComMoDO – short for COMpanion MOdelling in InDOnesia – depicts a landscape in East Kalimantan with a mosaic of forests, oil palm plantations and rice fields along a river.
 It aims to increase understanding around the factors that influence local communities’ decisions on their land and livelihoods, in particular labor allocation, financial capital, as well as socio-economic backgrounds and perceptions around ecosystem services.
 The game has also provided insights on how local communities interact among themselves and with oil palm companies, and how these interactions also influence decisions on their livelihoods.
-We conducted 12 game sessions with local communities in Kutai Kartanegara (East Kalimantan); the results of this research will be presented in two chapters of Nur Hashanah’s PhD thesis.
+We conducted 12 game sessions with local communities in Kutai Kartanegara (East Kalimantan); the results of this research have been presented in two chapters of Nur Hashanah’s PhD thesis.